 Coffee and Tea

-Coffee makes us speedy, irritable, sleepless, and often causes heartburn or ulcers.
+Too much coffee makes us speedy, irritable, sleepless, and often causes heartburn or ulcers.
 The removal of caffeine is supposed to reduce some of these undesirable effects.
-Coffee is an addicting beverage.
 If you consume more than 3 cups per day, you are likely to experience unpleasant withdrawal if you stop.
 The minimal suffering includes a headache, irritability, and fatigue.
 The popular idea that the bad effects of coffee are caused by one chemical, caffeine, is misleading.
 The 500 or so other chemicals in coffee include aromatic or phenolic chemicals and many are probably neurotoxic; other chemicals are allergenic.
 Coffee is also a crop with high pesticide residues.
 Coffee is definitely allergenic and makes some people obviously sick.
 Chlorogenic acid is one of the allergens which coffee shares with oranges.

 Black Tea and coffee have chemicals in common, although they different plant products from different geographic zones.
 Tea contains caffeine and other members of the drug family, methylxanthines.
 Tea also contains tannin, a good tanning agent.
 The caffeine dose in a cup of coffee ranges from 100 to 160 mg.
 A cup of tea has 20-60 mg per cup and 12 ounces of regular Coca Cola has 45 mg of caffeine.
 The symptom complex produced by tea parallels coffee, although overall, tea is milder and better tolerated.
 Green teas are the mildest of the caffeine drinks and have beneficial phytochemicals which make their use more attractive.